nguyenngochuy91/Relevant-Operon/README.md

 export PATH=~/anaconda_ete/bin:$PATH;
 conda update conda
 ```
-We are going to create an environment to run **ROAGUE**, replace `myenv` with your preference of environment name.
+We are going to create an environment to run **RGB**, replace `myenv` with your preference of environment name.
 ```bash
 conda create --name myenv
 ```